Rollout IO - Service Terms and Conditions

 6. Term; Termination

 6.1 Term.
-The “Term” of the Agreement is set forth in the Service Order as a Monthly Term or as a Yearly Term.
-The Monthly/ Yearly Term of the Agreement shall commence on the Service Order Effective Date and continue for a period as follows:
+The “Term” of the Agreement is set forth in the Subscription Order, if applicable.
+If no Term is set forth in the Subscription Order or if not applicable, the term of the Agreement shall commence on the Effective Date and continue for 12 months.

 6.2 Termination for Cause.
 Either party may terminate the Agreement effective on written notice if the other party is in material breach of any obligation, representation or warranty hereunder and fails to cure such material breach (if capable of cure) within 30 days after receiving written notice of the breach from the non-breaching party.

 6.3 Effect of Termination.
 Sections 1, 3, 5, 6.3 and 7 through 11 of the Terms and Conditions shall survive expiration or termination of the Agreement.
-Upon termination or expiration of the Agreement for any reason, all rights granted herein to Customer shall terminate and Customer shall immediately discontinue all use of the Service, and at Rollout’s request, return or destroy all Rollout Materials, and certify such return or destruction in writing.
-Additionally, upon termination or expiration of the Agreement, Customer will lose all access to the Service and to any data that we may be storing on its behalf.
-It is Customer's responsibility to download any data prior to canceling the Customer account or any termination of the Agreement.
+Upon termination or expiration of the Agreement for any reason, all licenses granted herein to Customer shall terminate and Customer shall immediately discontinue all use of the Service, and at Rollout’s request, return or destroy all Rollout Materials, and certify such return or destruction in writing.

 7. Warranty & Disclaimer

 7.2 Disclaimer.
-The service is provided “as is” and "as available" basis, and without warranties of any kind wither expressed or implied.
+The service is provided “as is”.
 Rollout hereby disclaim all warranties of any kind, express or implied, with respect to the subject matter of the agreement, and the Customer expressly disclaims any implied warranties of merchantability and fitness for a particular purpose, non-infringement, and any implied warranties arising from course of dealing or performance.
 Customer agrees that Customer’s use of the service and Rollout materials (including without limitation any results) is at Customer’s sole risk.
-Rollout and its licensors do not warrant that the service or Rollout Materials will be uninterrupted or error-free or that defects will be corrected.
-You agree that we will not be held responsible for any consequences that may result from technical problems including without limitation in connection with the internet (such as slow connections, traffic congestion or overload of our or other servers) or any telecommunications or internet providers.
-Applicable law may not allow the exclusion of certain warranties, so to that extent such exclusions may not apply.
+Rollout and its licensors do not warrant that the service or Rollout Materials will be uninterrupted or error-free.

 8.1 Indemnification.
 Customer agree to indemnify and hold harmless Rollout, its contractors, and its licensors, and their respective directors, officers, employees and agents from and against any and all claims and expenses, including attorneys’ fees, arising out of Customer use of the Service, including but not limited to your violation of the Agreement.